 9. Use a squeegee to remove excess water from the walkway through the kennel doors into the kennels.
 Starting with the first kennel, use a squeegee to move the water on each floor down the drain.
 Allow the kennel floors to air dry.
 Repeat this till you are done with all the kennels.

 10. Once the kennel is dried.
 Place feeding and water bowl, bedding, and toys back into the kennel.
 Now your kennel is all clean and ready for the next resident.

-You should daily clean the kennel to keep the sickness away, and deep clean the kennel out once a week or once a month.
+You should daily clean the kennel to keep the sickness away and deep-clean the kennel out once a week or once a month.
 It’s best to schedule regular cleanings of different types in your calendar and stick to a routine because keeping a regular cleaning schedule keeps dogs’ stress levels down.
-It’s not always fun to clean a dog kennel, but it’s one of the most important tasks that have to be done.
+It’s not always fun to clean a dog kennel, but it’s one of the most important tasks that has to be done.
 Cleaning a dog kennel can vary depending on the kennel size, layout, and how many dogs you have.
 The best time to clean your kennel is when you begin to see dust, dirt, and cobwebs.

 Cleaning a Dog Kennel: Daily, Weekly, And Monthly Routines

 Daily Dog Kennel Clean-up:

 - Scoop out all the waste and obvious dirt

 - Wash food and water dishes/dispensers with dish soap, then provide fresh water and food for your dogs.